jamonserrano/plumber-sass/README.md

 $plumber-baseline: 0.121; // Helvetica Neue
 ```

 3\.
 Include the plumber mixin in your styles.
-Each parameter should be a multiple of the grid height, the font size can be a fraction.
+Each parameter should be a multiple of the grid height, only the font size can be a fraction.

 ```scss
 h1 {